archway-network/archway/x/rewards/spec/01_state.md

   * Only the owner is authorized to change the metadata.
   * This field could be an account or a contract address.
   * If it is a contract address, the contract itself could modify the metadata on its own via the WASM bindings functionality.
-* `rewards_address` - bech32-encoded account address to receive the contract's rewards via the *withdraw* operation.
+* `rewards_address` - bech32-encoded account address to receive the contract's rewards via the *withdrawal* operation.

-> Contract metadata is not created automatically, it is created by the `MsgSetContractMetadata` transaction which must be signed by a contract admin.
+> Contract metadata is not created automatically; it is created by the `MsgSetContractMetadata` transaction which must be signed by a contract admin.
 > A contract admin is set by the CosmWasm *Instantiate* operation.

-> If the `rewards_address` field is not set (metadata has not being created or the field is empty), a contract won't receive any rewards.
+> If the `rewards_address` field is not set (metadata has not been created or the field is empty), a contract won't receive any rewards.

 Storage keys: